WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

 ## Set Operations

 Set operations are operations that take two MultiSets and compare their contents.
-The two set operations I am implementing are `intersectionWith` and `differenceWith`.
+The two set operations I plan to implement are `intersectionWith` and `differenceWith`.

 ### Intersection With